 9. Bypassing Guidelines Can Lead to Disabling of Rich Results by Google

 We all are familiar with the content and links spammer.
 Sadly there are some webmasters also who try to deceive the Google’s Algorithm and SERPs system with spammy structured data markup also for short term goals.
-When Google identifies such data, it not just disables the rich snippets but also slams the website with manual penalty.
+When Google identifies such data, it not just disables the rich results but also slams the website with manual penalty.

 So never try to bypass the Google’s guidelines as it may lead to disabling of your rich results on SERPs.
 It can even lead to getting your website penalized.
 Make sure that the structured data in your content is being delivered in an ethical way.
 It must be in accordance with the Google’s Structured Data general guidelines.

 10. Google is Capable of Showing Rich Results From Your Content Alone, Forget Structured Data